-It’s hard to imagine what nurse practitioner school is like if you haven’t had the pleasure of attending yet.
+It’s hard to imagine what your nurse practitioner school experience will be like if you haven’t had the pleasure of attending yet.
 Maybe you were just accepted and are wondering what’s next.
 Maybe you are on the market for a program and need more information.
-Look no further!
-Here are our insider tips for nurse practitioner school full of things to know and how to prepare for the adventure ahead!
+Look no further for things to know and how to prepare for the adventure ahead!

 Tip #1: When Considering your Program, Don’t Worry About What to Wear